 We have already considered the request of the applicant that since the shadow panel was operated upto a certain number reliefs should be given upto that number to them also as in the case of R.A.Dubey and find no force in it.
 The only relief that could have been given to R.A.Dubey was his non reversion and we are told that the applicants have also not been reverted.
-The representations made by the applicant ^{their} in 1985 & 1986 before they came to this Tribunal by applications were not based on the correct appreciation of the rules but they were based on the desire to obtain reliefs which was given to R.A.Dubey by the action taken by the respondents in revising the panel made in 1973.
-We do not consider that 31 they ^{have} 31 have any case for such a consideration.
+The representations made by the applicant in 1985 & 1986 before they came to this Tribunal by their applications were not based on the correct appreciation of the rules but they were based on the desire to obtain reliefs which was given to R.A.Dubey by the action taken by the respondents in revising the panel made in 1973.
+We do not consider that ^{3/} they ^{have} ^{3/} any case for such a consideration.
 The prayer for incorporation of his name in the 1973 panel and consequent promotion and other benefits is therefore rejected.
 The petition accordingly stands dismissed.

-These orders will also be applicable to the other three petitions, [✓] which also stand dismissed. [✓] Parties will bear their own cost.
+These orders will also be applicable to the 1 which also stands dismissed.
+1 other three petitions, 1 Parties will bear their own cost.